mineiros-io/terraform-google-storage-bucket/README.md

   - [**`condition`**](#attr-lifecycle_rules-condition): *(**Required** `list(condition)`)*<a name="attr-lifecycle_rules-condition"></a>

     The Lifecycle Rule's action configuration.

-    Each `condition` object can have the following fields:

     Each `condition` object in the list accepts the following attributes: